cherrypy/cherrypy/sphinx/source/basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your application may aobviously already use the :mod:`logging` module to trace application level messages.
+CherryPy will not interfere with them as long as your loggers are explicitely named.
+This would work nicely:

 .. code-block:: python